ph-pi/mouse_kvm/README.md

 https://www.ddcutil.com/install/

 ## Python script
-Create a mouse_KVM folder in /usr/local and copy all files with the .py extention (ddcutil.py, kvm.py, mouse.py, settings.py) to this folder.
+Create a folder /usr/local/mouse_kvm and copy all files with the .py extention (ddcutil.py, kvm.py, mouse.py, settings.py) to this folder.
 As udev configuration will impact all users, the script must be accessible for all users.
 The main entry file is kvm.py . mouse.py and ddcutil.py are two modules used by kvm.py .
 settings.py contains all what you need to configure.